vcsjones/AuthenticodeLint/README.md

 The purpose of this tool is not to validate that everything uses the strongest signature algorithms and certificates possible.
-Rather, this tool aims to make sure that the signatures provide proper security while maintaining compatibility with as many enviroments as possible.
-For example, this tool validates that the binary is has [dual signatures](https://textslashplain.com/2016/01/10/authenticode-in-2016/) for broader compatility than using SHA256 alone.
+Rather, this tool aims to make sure that the signatures provide proper security while maintaining compatibility with as many environments as possible.